pudo/apikit/README.md

-# Flask-Helpers
+# restpager

-This package contains re-usable helpers for Flask.
-They have shown up across different projects and are now bundled in a fairly ad-hoc package.
+This package contains a simple, re-usable Pager class for Flask.
+It does the necessary calculations to split Python lists, SQLAlchemy queries etc. into pages while providing a lot of auxilliary data for displaying pagers.